mduckham/SMURF/Queries/Corpus of potential competency questions.md

 •	What is the difference in water area of a specific water body that is represented with multiple polygon geometries?

 •	What is the list of water bodies that experienced significant increase of water area in last 12 months (or since last update)?

+•  How many dams and reservoirs have increased in their size in last 5 years?

+•  Can you identify all parcels on which one or more new farm dams or reservoirs have been developed in last year?

+•  How many of properties has been flooded in last 5 years?

+•	How many small dams and reservoirs are located within the crown land?

 ## Questions related to provenance and quality of Vicmap hydro data: